Welltory/measure-stress-hrv-android/README.md

 # Stress results overview <a name="result"></a>

-After the user data has been processed, Welltory application it will use your **callback** url to send measurement results to your application.
+After the user data has been processed, Welltory application will use your **callback** activity to send measurement results to your application.
-Welltory will append the following parameters to your callback url:
+Welltory will put the following parameters into intent extras:

 | name | type | description |